scottanderson42/potters-teacher-wizard/README.md

 ## Attribution

-Build system adapted from [http://kloc.io/setting-up-react-workflow-babel-webpack/](Setting Up A React Workflow with Babel and Webpack 2) by Daniel Reinoso.
+Build system adapted from [Setting Up A React Workflow with Babel and Webpack 2](http://kloc.io/setting-up-react-workflow-babel-webpack/) by Daniel Reinoso.